 Kumarakom Bird Sanctuary is an ornithologist’s paradise.
-Migratory birds comes in large numbers here.
-Earlier it was known as Baker’s Estate as the area was the estate of Alfred George Baker, who got 500 ares of land from the then king of Travancore and planted many trees there in a few acres on the southern bank of River Kavanar.
-Later on, he did not do anything on these area.
-Migratory as well as local birds, came to these groves in a few years time.
+Migratory birds come in large numbers here.
+Earlier it was known as Baker’s Estate as the area was the estate of Alfred George Baker, who got 500 acres of land from the then king of Travancore and planted many trees there in a few acres on the southern bank of River Kavanar.
+Later on, he did not do anything on this area.
+Migratory as well as local birds, came to these groves in a few year’s time.
 It thus automatically became a bird Sanctuary.
 It is a water bird sanctuary.

 This Bird Sanctuary is spread over 14 acres of land and is the first scientifically developed bird sanctuary in India.
 There are 180 species of birds found in this Bird Sanctuary.

 The Kumarakom Bird Sanctuary is adjacent to the Vembanad backwaters, which helps in getting abundant feeds like insects to the birds.
 It is also called Vembanad Bird Sanctuary.

 Vembanad Wetland system is the largest of the three Ramsar sites in the state of Kerala.